 What is the Cause of My Heel Pain?

 One of the main symptoms of plantar fasciitis is pain that is worse when someone first gets up out of bed in the morning or gets up after a period of rest.
-This pain will initially start to improve after a few steps of walking, but then will reoccur again after getting up from another period of rest.
+This pain will initially start to improve after a few steps, but then will reoccur again after getting up from another period of rest.
 Symptoms can also occur after long periods of standing and also can worsen following exercise.